miguelcarrascoq/yt-summary/README.md

 - switch between AI models & providers (Google, OpenAI)
 - restrict the amount of chars to be processed by the AI ($)
 - make more responsive
-- change style
+- change style & add instructions
 - add related/more video links
 - add getparam to work (video ID as query param)
 - show more info about the video
 - add 3 more options: 3 most important points, 5 most important points & a custom prompt (in a modal)
-- order voices by language
+- sort voices by language

 ## FIXME